manhowong/ephys-analysis-toolbox/README.md

 **Liu, M., Lewis, L. D., Shi, R., Brown, E. N., & Xu, W. (2014).** Differential requirement for NMDAR activity in SAP97β-mediated regulation of the number and strength of glutamatergic AMPAR-containing synapses.
 Journal of Neurophysiology, 111(3), 648–658. https://doi.org/10.1152/jn.00262.201

-## Acknowledgement
+## Acknowledgment
-We would like to thank the members of Schlueter Lab at the University of Pittsburgh, USA and University of Goettingen, Germany for their valuable input on the algorithm of NSFA.
+We would like to thank the members of Schlueter Lab at the University of Pittsburgh, USA and the University of Goettingen, Germany for their valuable input on the algorithm of NSFA.